andygrunwald/things-with-buzzers-jeopardy/README.md

 ### Activating the J!
 Archive games

-If you prefer to play the games from [J!
-Archive](http://www.j-archive.com/) instead of coming up with your own game and answer/question set, you need to modify the source code slighlty.
+If you prefer to play games from [J!
+Archive](http://www.j-archive.com/) instead of coming up with your own game and answer/question set, you need to modify the source code slightly.

 1. Open the [routes/api.js](./routes/api.js) file
 2. Search for `J!
 Archive-Activation`